 DOJ reveals striking details of riot arrests, including helicopter laser strikes and precinct arson

-The Justice Department revealed Wednesday it has charged dozens of individuals across the nation for a slew of riot-related federal offenses in the wake of George Floyd's in-custody death.
-Charges include impersonating a U.S. Marshal in Orlando, arson of a police precinct in Minneapolis, and aiming a green laser pointer at an FBI aircraft overhead in Milwaukee.
+The Justice Department revealed Wednesday it has filed dozens of charges for riot-related federal offenses in the aftermath of George Floyd's in-custody death -- including for aiming a green laser pointer at an FBI aircraft overhead in Milwaukee, torching the Third Precinct police station in Minneapolis, and impersonating a U.S. Marshal in Orlando.

 The crackdown comes as President Trump has repeatedly demanded a return to "LAW & ORDER" in the country.
 Attorney General Bill Barr exclusively told Fox News this week that "focused" investigations of the left-wing Antifa are underway, as well as a review of the role of right-wing groups.